The Client (1994 film): Box office

 The Client was a financial success, earning $92,115,211 at the North American domestic box office and an additional $25,500,000 internationally, for a worldwide total of $117,615,211.

 Critical response

 The Client received generally positive reviews.
-Rotten Tomatoes gave the film a score of 80% from 40 reviews.
+Rotten Tomatoes gave the film a score of 78% from 40 reviews.
 The site's consensus states: "The Client may not reinvent the tenets of the legal drama, but Joel Schumacher's sturdy directorial hand and a high-caliber cast bring John Grisham's page-turner to life with engrossing suspense."
 The film received a 65 rating on Metacritic.
 Audiences surveyed by CinemaScore gave the film a grade of "B+" on scale of A+ to F.

-Roger Ebert gave the film two and a half out of four stars and The New York Times called The Client a film "with a fast, no-nonsense pace and three winning performances...that most clearly echoes the simple, vigorous Grisham style"; while the non-profit group Common Sense Media warned "that threats of violence and death, often directed against an 11-year-old boy, are constant here."
+Roger Ebert gave the film two and a half out of four stars, and The New York Times called The Client a film "with a fast, no-nonsense pace and three winning performances...that most clearly echoes the simple, vigorous Grisham style".